evennia/evennia/docs/1.0-dev/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-More-on-Commands.md.txt

     > hit
     Who do you want to hit?

-The `hit` command is now only available if you hold or are in the same room as the sword.
+The `hit` command is only available if you hold _or_ are in the same room as the sword.

 ### You need to hold the sword!

-Let's get a little ahead of ourselves and make it so you have to _hold_ the sword for the `hit` command to be available.
-This involves a _Lock_.
-We've cover locks in more detail later, just know that they are useful for limiting the kind of things you can do with an object, including limiting just when you can call commands on it.
 ```{sidebar} Locks

 Evennia Locks are defined as a mini-language defined in `lockstrings`.
 The lockstring is on a form `<situation>:<lockfuncs>`, where `situation` determines when this lock applies and the `lockfuncs` (there can be more than one) are run to determine if the lock-check passes or not depending on circumstance.
 ```

+Let's get a little ahead of ourselves and make it so you have to _hold_ the sword for the `hit` command to be available.
+This involves a [Lock](../../../Components/Locks.md).
+We've cover locks in more detail later, just know that they are useful for limiting the kind of things you can do with an object, including limiting just when you can call commands on it.

     > py self.search("sword").locks.add("call:holds()")

 We added a new lock to the sword.
 The _lockstring_ `"call:holds()"` means that you can only _call_ commands on this object if you are _holding_ the object (that is, it's in your inventory).

 For locks to work, you cannot be _superuser_, since the superuser passes all locks.
-You need to `quell` yourself
+You need to `quell` yourself first:
-first:

 ```{sidebar} quell/unquell

 Quelling allows you as a developer to take on the role of players with less priveleges.
 This is useful for testing and debugging, in particular since a superuser has a little `too` much power sometimes.
 Use `unquell` to get back to your normal self.
 ```

     > quell

 If the sword lies on the ground, try

     > hit